dvirgiln/dvirgiln.github.io/_posts/2019-02-13-scale-up-and-update-a-kafka-cluster.md

 In our case the Kafka cluster has been deployed in AWS using CloudFormation and CodeDeploy.
 CloudFormation is in charge of creating all the infrastructure while CodeDeploy installs Kafka in our instances.
 The references to CloudFormation and CodeDeploy are minor during the reading of this post.
 You can apply the same or similar solutions to your cluster deployed in Azure or to your cluster deployed in your on premises machines.

 Why does Kafka needs to be updated?
-The changes could be introduced as software or software basis.
+The changes could be introduced as software or hardware basis.
 * Software upgrades
     * Upgrading the Kafka version
     * Modifying some Kafka properties